Service Providers

 Types of Service Providers.

-Vested Emission Offerings: Token distribution models that release rewards over time for a high return on emissions, aligning long-term stakeholder incentives.
+Vested Emission Offerings: Token distribution models that sell discounted tokens for other assets on a bonding curve for a high return on emissions, aligning long-term stakeholder incentives.

 KYC Integration: Compliance solutions that verify user identities to meet anti-money laundering and counter-terrorism mandates.